RoiShabi/cpu-perf-docs/atomics.md

 # cpu-perf-docs
 **Read Previous: [Memory Models](./mem-model.md)**
 ## Atomics
 Atomic Operations, also known as 'atomics', are operations which were born for the purpose of threads' communication.
-Atomcis provide decisive (find better word) memory accesses in order to keep the code's functionallity the same as the programmer intended.
+Atomcis provide decisive (find better word) memory accesses in order to keep the code's functionality the same as the programmer intended.
 In order to do so, atomics harness 3 mechanisms: cache coherency, memory ordering directives, atomic instructions.
 In order to understand how does it work, we first need to understand the missing part we have not talked about yet - atomic instructions.

 ### Atomic Instructions
 #### Atomic Instructions - Why?
-We are already familliar with some CPU instructions, like load & store, add, xor.
+We are already familiar with some CPU instructions, like load & store, add, xor.
 A race condition might occur when using them to communicate between threads.
 In the following 2 examples we are going to see real world scenarios where threads may corrupt each other by racing on the same resource.
 > In the examples, we use OOS instruction to describe instruction Out Of Scope instruction/value, meaning the code is before, or after, the scope of the assembly

 ##### Example 1